Self-Directed Roth IRA

 Diversified Portfolio

 A Self-Directed Roth IRA allows account owners to invest in a variety of alternatives that are inaccessible in standard IRAs.
-Possible investment options include real estate, private business, promissory notes, tax liens, and more.
+Possible investment options include real estate, private businesses, promissory notes, tax liens, and more.

 Tax-Free Earnings